litestar-org/litestar/docs/tutorials/repository-tutorial/index.rst

 In this tutorial, we will walk through the process of modelling simple database relationships, and demonstrate how Litestar's repository modules can make working with databases a breeze.
-Lets get started!
+Now we can get started!

 .. admonition:: Who is this tutorial for?